T-Square in Astrology

 How to read the apex in practice

-The apex is where the T-Square's energy concentrates, so it deserves the longest look.
-Start with the planet itself and ask what function it performs: Mars pushes for action, Saturn for structure, Moon for emotional resolution, Mercury for articulation.
-Whatever the apex's native function is, that is the shape the tension takes every time the pattern fires.
+The apex deserves the first detailed look.
+Start with the body itself and ask what function it performs: Mars pushes for action, Saturn for structure, Moon for emotional resolution, Mercury for articulation.
+Whatever the apex's native function is, that is the first language for the pattern.

 House placement tells you where the pressure lands.
-A Mars apex in the 10th channels assertion through career; the same Mars apex in the 4th routes it through home and roots.
+A Mars apex in the 10th can route assertion through career; the same Mars apex in the 4th can route it through home and roots.
 Sign adds tempo.
-Mars in Aries acts fast, Mars in Taurus acts slowly but irrevocably, Mars in Virgo acts precisely.
-Natives often describe their T-Square apex's behavior in ways that match the apex's sign almost exactly, which is a useful way to spot that you are reading the right thing.
+Dignity, retrogradation, and outside aspects decide whether that expression has support or added difficulty.

 How to use the empty leg as deliberate growth

-The empty leg is where the chart does not push the native, which is exactly why it is where the native can direct growth.
+The empty leg is where the chart does not place a participant in the pattern.
 Using it well requires understanding that the empty leg is not a planet; it is a direction.
-There is no actual body there, so the native has to supply the behavior the empty leg's sign and house represent.
+There is no actual body there, so the reading stays symbolic and practical.

 Concrete method: name the empty leg by sign and house.
 Write down what that sign and house would mean as a deliberate practice.
-A Libra empty leg in the 7th house means deliberate partnership work: initiating conversations, making joint decisions, practicing negotiation as a skill.
-A Capricorn empty leg in the 10th means deliberate career-structure work: taking on responsibility, building durable credentials, committing to a public role.
-The apex will keep firing.
-The empty-leg practice gives the firing somewhere productive to go.
+A Libra empty leg in the 7th house can suggest partnership work, negotiation, and shared decisions.
+A Capricorn empty leg in the 10th can suggest career-structure work, responsibility, and public role.

 T-Square vs Grand Cross: what the fourth planet changes